-425 "In five documents overall, the copy editors caught six mistakes on each occasion"
+"In five documents overall, the copy editors caught six mistakes on each occasion."

-426 Observation 8. each is not a translation of jeweils in most, if not all, relevant structural positions, and 427 neither is each time.
+Observation 8.
+Each is not a translation of jeweils in most, if not all, relevant structural positions, and neither is each time.
 While each is distributive, jeweils is not.

-Zimmermann (2002) presents an extensive discussion of the semantics of jeweils (which he notes is less restricted than each).
-Yet by confounding jeweils (on each occasion), jeder (je zwei/...)(each (two/...)) and jedesmal (each time), his analyses are somehow tainted.
-Therefore, he does not come to the conclusion I would like to offer in the following.
+Zimmermann (2002) presented an extensive discussion of the semantics of jeweils (which he notes is less restricted than each).
+Yet by confounding jeweils (on each occasion), jeder (je zwei/...) (each (two/...)), and jedesmal (each time), his analyses do not lead to the conclusion I would like to offer in the following.
 The distinct contribution of jeweils, as opposed to each, can best be demonstrated with examples like those in (26).